 Now it is time to get some perspective on the game.
-Here you will learn about poker winning hands, the poker hands chart, poker order, poker pairs, poker hand rankings.
+Here you will learn about poker winning hands, the poker hands chart, poker order, poker pairs, and poker hand rankings.
 Basically, all the fundamental basics of poker.
 So gear up for your crash course.

 How Poker Hand Rankings Work!

 At every poker game, you are dealt two hole cards to start with which are solely visible to only one player.
 These cards are to remain hidden from other players.
-Along with the two hole cards, five community cards are also dealt into the play.
+Along with the two-hole cards, five community cards are also dealt into the play.

 When all the players have been dealt their hole cards and the community cards are dealt, the game starts.
-Each person reviews their own poker hands according to their poker hand rankings and chooses to either raise, fold, check or go all in.
+Each person reviews their own poker hands according to their poker hand rankings and chooses to either raise, fold, check, or go all in.